-1 Pupils with SEN and Disabilities are entitled to have suitable learning challenges set for them.
-This is achieved through school and support agency assessment; carefully planned learning programmes and developing a flexible curriculum that will enable pupils to be successful and make progress.
+1 Students with SEND are entitled to have suitable learning challenges set for them.
+This is achieved through school and support agency assessment; carefully planned learning programmes and developing a flexible curriculum that will enable students to be successful and make progress.

-2 The school ensures that action is taken to respond to diverse needs through the developing policies and practices that ensure equal opportunities for both girls and boys and pupils from a variety of different cultures.
+2 The school ensures that action is taken to respond to diverse needs through the developing policies and practices that ensure equal opportunities for both girls and boys and students from a variety of different cultures.